xapax/security/privilege_escalation_-_linux.md

 ### Service only available from inside

-It might be that case that the user is running some service that is only abailable from that user.
+It might be that case that the user is running some service that is only available from that host.
 You can't connect to the service from the outside.
 It might be a development server, a database, or anything else.
 These services might be running as root, or they might have vulnerabilities in them.
-They might be even more vulnerable since the developer or user might be thinking "since it is only accessible for the specific user we don't need to spend that much of security"
+They might be even more vulnerable since the developer or user might be thinking "since it is only accessible for the specific user we don't need to spend that much of security".

-Check the netstat and compare it with the scan you did from the outside.
+Check the netstat and compare it with the nmap-scan you did from the outside.
+Do you find more services available from the inside?

 ```
 # Linux